-The Wahoo Elemnt Rival review TL;DR: a great tri-watch packed with sport features aimed and hardcore athletes that's surprisingly comfortable to wear.
+The Wahoo Elemnt Rival review TL;DR: a great tri-watch packed with sports features aimed at hardcore athletes that's surprisingly comfortable to wear.

 Yes, in a bold move, Wahoo actually pares back the features and declutters the running watch experience to hone in on the data that matters to those who take their sport seriously.
 Let’s face it, the last thing you want to do when pounding a marathon or competing in a punishing triathlon is interact with fiddly buttons or manually set up data screens.